Table of Contents

 How to Set Domain Variables

-If at some point you need to change the values of a Domain Variable because you are changing from development to production for example, instead of changing every webhook, you just need to edit the Domain Variable that is being used.
-And the changes will be applied automatically, without the need to change anything in your current bots where you are using such Domain Variable
+If at some point you need to change the values of a Domain Field because you are changing from development to production, for example, instead of changing every Webhook, you only need to edit the Domain Field that is being used.
+The changes will be applied automatically in all your current bots where you are using such Domain Field.

 Landbot Public IP